owiekindisch/create-wordpress-react-app/README.md

 # Create React App WordPress Configuration
-This is a ejected and slightly modified create-react-app configuration to use within your local WordPress project (e.g. XAMPP).
+This is an ejected and slightly modified create-react-app configuration to use within your local WordPress project (e.g. XAMPP).
 You could use this to create a react-based WordPress Plug-In or WordPress Theme.
 <br>